groenborg/CodeByContract/README.md

 }
 ```

-### usage of the Abbreviator in our Withdraw method
+### invokation of the Abbreviator in our Withdraw method

 ```cs
  public double Withdraw(double amount) {